 There are other very disturbing facts which I cannot share here as they have been told to me confidentially and others which cannot be shared without proof.

 I feel like an absolute idiot for falling for Dani’s bs but I have have learned a few tough lessons.
 I really need to trust those squealing feelings.
 After being lied to so much by Dani, I now question absolutely everything that comes from him.
 I question whether the focus on power breeds could be a front for sinister activities.
-I question why someone so against breeding seemed to almost always have puppies up for adoption.
 I question how he makes ends meet, he claimed to spend 200K on his one move, how does a person who hardly did any dog training get that kind of money?
 The maths does not work.

 This post was very hard to write, but previously I wrote 2 blog posts supporting and endorsing him (now removed) I am responsible for misleading people as I was misled and I have to remedy that now, my conscience will not allow otherwise.